symphoniacloud/dynamodb-entity-store/documentation/Setup.md

 The `defaultTableName` property is useful if you have a situation where _most_ entities are in one table, but you have a few "special cases" of other entities being in different tables.

-You can create a `MultiTableConfig` object:
+To create a `MultiTableConfig` object:

 * Use the multi-table specific `createStandardMultiTableConfig()` support function if all of your tables use the same "standard" configuration described earlier
 * Build your own configuration, optionally using the other support functions in [_setupSupport.ts_](../src/lib/support/setupSupport.ts).